CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Title_2.01.md

 1.=[02/Bit/Sec_04]

-2.Ti=Enforcement by State Attorneys General
+2.Ti=Enforcement by {State} Attorneys General

 2.1.Ti=Civil Action

-2.1.sec=If the attorney general of any State has reason to believe that the action of {a_covered_entity} in violation of Title I of {this_Act} has caused or is causing harm to a substantial number of that State’s residents, such attorney general may bring a civil action on behalf of those residents exclusively in an appropriate district court of the United States.
+2.1.sec=If the attorney general of any {State} has reason to believe that the action of {a_covered_entity} in violation of Title I of {this_Act} has caused or is causing harm to a substantial number of that {State}’s residents, such attorney general may bring a civil action on behalf of those residents exclusively in an appropriate district court of the United States.
 Unless {the_Commission} brings an action under section 201 of {this_Act} or intervenes and prosecutes an action brought under this section, as described in subsections (b)(2)(A) and (b)(2)(B), the only remedy that may be sought or awarded in any action under {this_Act} is injunctive relief, and nothing in {this_Act} may be construed to provide for any other relief.

 2.2.Ti=Federal Trade Commission.—